EAFIT-AACS/assignment2-lfyc-group-2/README.md

 ```

 ### 2️⃣ **Algorithm 2: Pushdown Automaton (PDA)**
-This algorithm implements a **Pushdown Automaton (PDA)** that processes the generated strings and determines whether they belong to the grammar.
+This algorithm implements a **Pushdown Automaton (PDA)** based in the given grammar that processes the generated strings and determines whether they belong to the grammar.

 #### How it works:
 1. The PDA starts with an **initial state (`q0`)** and an **empty stack** initialized with `Z0` (bottom-of-stack marker).